-Collections by Campus Pharmacy and Campus Police included 54.4 pounds of unwanted prescriptions, 10.6 pounds of controlled medications and 51.2 pounds of over-the-counter medicines.
+Collections by Campus Pharmacy and University Police included 54.4 pounds of unwanted prescriptions, 10.6 pounds of controlled medications and 51.2 pounds of over-the-counter medicines.

 “This is more than we have ever collected at any of the other drug take-back events,” said pharmacist Tabby Ragland.

 Event organizers began collecting the unused and expired medications for safe disposal before 7:30 a.m. and stopped at 2 p.m. near the Campus Pharmacy drive-thru.